joelkaku/Police-Shootings-Report/README.md

 (Optional) If using a different data source, connect your data to the existing model using Power Query Editor.
 Explore the report pages to gain insights into police shootings.

 ### This report is for informational purposes only.
-The data used may not be exhaustive and may not represent the complete picture of police shootings in the US.
+The data used may not be exhaustive and may not represent the complete picture of police shootings.